Sensor Installation Guide

 System Requirements

-- This box must *not* be used for any other purposes and dedicated to serving as a GreyNoise Sensor.
-All traffic will be forwarded to the GreyNoise Cloud using a Wireguard tunnel, where our backend will handle making the sensor โlookโ like a certain honeypot persona (Operating System + Applications).
+• This host must not be used for any other purposes and dedicated to serving as a GreyNoise Sensor.
+All traffic will be forwarded to the GreyNoise Cloud using a Wireguard tunnel, where our backend will handle making the sensor ‘look’ like the deception profile you assign to your sensor.

 Static IP Required